yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

     If SDLS encryption is used, this defines the maximum value by which the sequence number of incoming frames can differ from the current sequence number.
 The sequence number is 32 bits in size; as a potential future improvement, this could be made user-configurable.

 verifySeqNum (boolean)
     If SDLS encryption is used, this defines whether received sequence numbers are verified according to the ``seqNumWindow``.
-Defaults to true.
+Defaults to true on outgoing links, though it has no effect, as sequence numbers are validated only on received frames.

 service (string)
     Currently the only supported option is ``PACKET`` which is also the default.